BoyoChen/CNN-GAN-TC/README.md

 The last image ends at 09/02 2019 0800 UTC.

 #### VIS

 ![hourly_vis](figs/hourly_vis.png)

 The figure shows the ability of proposed model to generate decent simulated VIS observation even at the midnight.

 ### PMW:

 ![hourly_pmw](figs/hourly_pmw.png)

 Notice that PMW obervations can only be obtained once per 3 hours before.
-With our proposed method, simulated PMW observations can be obtained with a much better frequency.
+With our proposed method, simulated PMW observations can be obtained with in much better frequency.